-Needles is one of the oldest living communities on the Colorado River, sildenafil unhealthy rich in history and promise of the future.
-The fabric of its past is intricately woven of influences of the river, try the railroad, ed Old Trails Highway, the Mojave Indian Tribe, and pre-history, evidence of which abounds from the land.
+Needles is one of the oldest communities on the Colorado River, rich in history and promise of the future.
+The fabric of its past is intricately woven of influences of the river, the railroad, Old Trails Highway, the Mojave Indian Tribe, and pre-history, evidence of which abounds from the land.
 Perhaps most of all it has been influenced by its climate, with long, hot summers offset by short mild and wonderful winters.

 Mojave Indians lived in the valley long before white people ever set foot on the land.
 Descendents of these early people still live here today and are called the Fort Mojave Indian Tribe.
 How long the Mohave were in residence in the area is not known, but the archaeological records indicate that these early people were here thousands of years ago.
 Ancient petroglyphs, pictographs, intaglios, old trails and stone work sites bear witness to those who came from an earlier time.